elasticio/elasticio.github.io/_developer-guide/local-agents.md

 started it already.
 Let us import the image and create a new Virtual Machine (VM).

 Click on the `*.ovf` file to launch the import wizard of the VirtualBox.
-Your OS must have associated these files types with it during the installation.
+Your OS should have associated these files types with it during the installation.
 Click on *Import* to start importing the Disk image:

 ![Importing the disk image](/assets/img/developer-guide/local-agents/local-agents-05.png "Importing the disk image")

-If clicking on the file did not work, you can launch VirtualBox and then navigate to the *Machine > Add* menu of the VirtualBox and select the `*.ovf` file from your files system to start the process.
+If clicking on the file is not working, you can navigate to the *Machine > Add* menu of the VirtualBox and select the `*.ovf` file from your files system to start the importing.

-After the import is completed the newly created virtual machine should appear in the VirtualBox in the menu on the left-hand side.
+After when you import a newly created virtual machine should appear in the VirtualBox's left-hand side menu.

 ![Virtual Machine imported](/assets/img/developer-guide/local-agents/local-agents-06.png "Virtual Machine imported")

-At this stage it is important to make sure that the VM is configured correctly.
-While the VM is selected in the left-hand side menu, navigate to *Settings > Network* page to check if the NAT is configured correctly.
+Let us make sure that the newly imported VM is correctly configured.
+While the VM is selected in the left-hand side menu, navigate to *Settings > Network* page to check the NAT configuration.

 ![NAT setup](/assets/img/developer-guide/local-agents/local-agents-07.png "NAT setup")